sjp38/linux/Documentation/admin-guide/mm/damon/eval.rst

 The configurations I use are as below.

 - orig: Linux v5.5 with 'madvise' THP policy
-- rec: 'orig' plus DAMON running with record feature
+- rec: 'orig' plus DAMON running with virtual memory access recording
+- prec: 'orig' plus DAMON running with physical memory access recording
 - thp: same with 'orig', but use 'always' THP policy
 - ethp: 'orig' plus a DAMON operation scheme, 'efficient THP'
 - prcl: 'orig' plus a DAMON operation scheme, 'proactive reclaim [6]_'

-I use 'rec' for measurement of DAMON overheads to target workloads and system memory.
+I use 'rec' for measurement of DAMON overheads to target workloads and system memory.  'prec' is for physical memory monitroing and recording.
+It monitors 12GB sized 'System RAM' region.
 The remaining configs including 'thp', 'ethp', and 'prcl' are for measurement of DAMON monitoring accuracy.

 'ethp' and 'prcl' are simple DAMON-based operation schemes developed for proof of concepts of DAMON.  'ethp' reduces memory space waste of THP by using